42xel/BAPL2/README.md

 @ = {.[3] = 5 }
 ```
 Because within itself, the block is considered an array of length zero.
-It's only once it closes while `.` has not havng been tempered with that it is interpreted as a litteral array and gets granted a non zero length.
+It's only once it closes while yielding itself that it is interpreted as a litteral array and gets granted a non zero length.

 ### Functions

 The syntax for functions is as follows `# f arg` with a parameter, and `# f ;` or `(# f)` without one.
-The semicolon or parentheses is not part of the function per see but I can't recommend them enough to avoid sticking to the next expression.
+The semicolon or parentheses are not part of the function per see but I can't recommend them enough to avoid sticking to the next expression.

 This pattern has lower precedence over array indexation, meaning `#a[1]` means `#(a[1])`.

 To declare a function, use a function pattern as a left side of an assignement.
 For example, this
 ```
+~a = 4 ;
 # .f = ~a = ~a + 1;
 # f;
 # f;
 ```
-defines a function which increments the global variable `a` and yields its value, stores it in a local variable `f`, then calls it twice.
+defines a function which increments the global variable `a` and yields its value, stores this function in a local variable `f`, then calls it twice.

 The logic behind the notation is loosely inspired from C pointers :
 `#a = exp` sets `a` to the value such that `#a` yields `exp`.